 Who are you and what do you do?

-I’m Josiah Casey, and I run a small marketing agency called KC Visibility that focuses on search engine optimization and website analytics.
+I’m Josiah Casey, and I focus on search engine optimization and website analytics.
 I specialize in working with small businesses, and helping people understand the goals of their website and tracking that to the money coming into their business, so they can better measure how their marketing efforts are performing.

-What are some specific ways you’ve made a difference for your clients?
+What are some specific ways you’ve made a difference for clients?

 Of course, it’s hard to do that all the time, because it involves so many complicated processes and marketing efforts working together.
 But, you can almost always get there, especially if you understand website conversion values.